 Contrary to popular belief, not everyone needs to sell bedazzled smartphone cases to make money on the Amazon marketplace.
 There are several trending products to sell on Amazon, and not all of them even require you to produce a product at all.

 First, let’s talk about the type of Amazon selling that does require you to produce your own product.

 Being a private label seller on Amazon means that you choose the product you are going to sell, you create the brand that shoppers will buy from, and it is your responsibility to find a supplier to produce your product in bulk for you.
 Private label sellers on Amazon enjoy more freedom, but more accountability.

 Once your supplier finishes producing your product, you have two options for how you sell your private label product

-- Amazon FBA (fulfilment by Amazon): Your supplier ships your finished products to an Amazon fulfilment center where Amazon packs, stores, and then ships your product (using the free, two-day Prime shipping that customers have come to expect ) when a sale is made.
-Amazon FBA is by far the most popular mode of selling, because for most budding entrepreneurs, the logistics of storing and shipping thousands of units is simply too demanding.
+- Amazon FBA (fulfillment by Amazon): Your supplier ships your finished products to an Amazon fulfillment center where Amazon packs, stores, and then ships your product (using the free, two-day Prime shipping that customers have come to expect ) when a sale is made.
+Amazon FBA is by far the most popular mode of selling because, for most budding entrepreneurs, the logistics of storing and shipping thousands of units are simply too demanding.
 Amazon FBA effectively says, “You figure out how to make your product and run your brand, we’ll do everything else.”
-Keep in mind, there are fees that come with selling through Amazon FBA, but then again, shelling out your own warehouse and shipping costs isn’t cheap either.
+Keep in mind there are fees that come with selling through Amazon FBA, but then again, shelling out your own warehouse and shipping costs isn’t cheap either.

 Interested in becoming an Amazon FBA seller?
 The Freedom Ticket Amazon FBA course is the place to start.
 This hands-on eight week course walks you through exactly what it takes to start your own Amazon business using real data (no demos), video walkthroughs, written templates and handouts, and the best strategies for using Helium 10’s Amazon seller tools to leave your competition in the dust.